English and globalisation – Non-native speakers of English

 You Say “Englishes”?

 In a previous post, I outlined these different choices and how a teacher can handle the “Standard or Global English” dilemma “.
-In this post, I want to refer to an article at WebProNews about how different “Englishes” have emerged and created a completely new reality.
-Neville Hobson says citing Newsweek:
+In this post, I want to refer to an article on Scott Thornbury’s blog about how different “Englishes” have emerged and created a completely new reality. says on Newsweek blog:

 “Non-native English-speakers” worldwide now outnumber native ones 3 to 1.
 In Asia alone, Newsweek says, the number of English users has topped 350 million – roughly the combined populations of the United States, the UK and Canada.
 There are more Chinese children studying English – about 100 million – than there are Britons (that’s nearly twice as many).